 What Factors Affect Your Chance of Acceptance?

-College applications consist of several components, with each part playing a crucial role in determining whether or not you'll be admitted.
-But just how important a role a particular part plays ultimately depends on where you're applying.
+College applications have several components, with each part playing a crucial role in determining whether or not you'll be admitted.
+But just how important a role one part plays ultimately depends on where you're applying.

 Below, we go over the major factors that can influence your chance of admission to college, starting with the most important ones.